dynamicguy/tagcloud/README.md

 # jQuery tag cloud plugin
+jQuery Tag Cloud looking like a 3d sphere.
+3d animated tag cloud generated from an array. you can easily customize it by tweaking the params.

 ## Quick start
 Here is an example for you.
 You can also view this demo [here](https://github.com/dynamicguy/tagcloud/).